aayush-rath/FK-Manifold-Tracing/README.md

 For a mature and production-ready implementation of the same algorithmic framework, please refer to the [GUDHI documentation](https://gudhi.inria.fr/doc/latest/)

+## Acknowledgements
+I would like to thank Prof. Antony Thomas (Proffesor at RRC IIIT Hyderabad) and Dr. Siargey Kachanovich for their inputs and their support for making this possible

 ## Freudenthal-Kuhn triangulation
 The Freudenthal-Kuhn triangulation is a a canonical triangulation of the unit cube $[0, 1]^d$ extended periodically to $\mathbb{R}^d$.